dart-lang/site-www/src/tools/dart-compile.md

   A workaround is to use a CI (continuous integration) provider that supports all three operating systems.

-No signing support ([issue 39106][])
-: The format of the executables isn’t compatible with standard signing tools such as codesign and SignTool.

 No support for `dart:mirrors` and `dart:developer`
 : For a complete list of the core libraries you can use, see the **All** and **AOT** entries in the